Solid Trifecta: When to Keep Redis in Rails 8

 Whether you can drop Redis and whether you should are different questions.
 We’ve migrated four production apps to the Solid stack in the past six months.
 Two went fully Redis-free.
 Two kept Redis for specific workloads.
 Here’s the decision framework we use.

-What the Solid Trifecta Actually Replaces #
+What Each Component Replaces #

 Each component targets a specific Redis use case:

-Solid Cache replaces redis_cache_store.
-It stores cache entries in a dedicated database table instead of Redis memory.
-The tradeoff: reads are roughly 40% slower than Redis, but the cache can be 6x larger because disk is cheaper than RAM.
-For most Rails apps — where cached values are HTML fragments, serialized JSON, or computed reports — single-digit millisecond latency is invisible to users.
+than Redis, but the cache can be 6x larger because disk is cheaper than RAM.
+For most Rails apps - where cached values are HTML fragments, serialized JSON, or computed reports - single-digit millisecond latency is invisible to users.

 Solid Queue replaces Sidekiq and Resque for background job processing.
-It uses FOR UPDATE SKIP LOCKED for efficient polling — no Redis pub/sub needed.
-37signals introduced it in production at HEY, processing millions of jobs daily.
-For apps under 100 jobs/second, it performs identically to Sidekiq in wall-clock terms.
-The difference shows up above that threshold.
+It uses FOR UPDATE SKIP LOCKED for efficient polling - no Redis pub/sub needed.
+37signals introduced it in production

 Solid Cable replaces Redis as the Action Cable adapter.
 It polls the database for new messages instead of using Redis pub/sub.
 This works well for live notifications, dashboard updates, and internal tool chat.
 It does not work well for sub-10ms delivery requirements - multiplayer games, collaborative editing, high-frequency trading dashboards.